New Year's Resolution Ideas To Improve Mental Health And Reduce Stress

 Sticking to resolutions for the coming year can be challenging, but following a few guidelines may make the process significantly easier and help you stay motivated.
 Remember, the best New Year’s goals are those that are manageable and attainable.
 Choosing an aspirational or broad goal may seem like a positive idea, but doing so could increase the likelihood of struggling to find motivation and room for new goals.

 In addition, it may be helpful to plan for unexpected obstacles, which can quickly derail a resolution if unaddressed.
 Some people have also found success by using accountability strategies, such as informing others of their goals, working with others to achieve them, or using accountability tools like apps and journals to ensure that progress is consistent.
-You can also find accountability support by reaching out to a licensed therapist online or in your area, as you don’t have to be diagnosed with a mental illness to avail of therapy.
+You can also find accountability support by reaching out to a licensed therapist online or in your area, as you don’t have to be diagnosed with a mental illness to take advantage of therapy.